gongbaodd/gongbaodd.github.io/_docs/2025/08/20/goatcounter.md

 ---
 type: post
-category: fe
+category: plan
 series:
     name: "website-rebuild"
     slug: "website-rebuild"
 tag:
     - PV
+    - React
 ---

-# 🐐 Goat Counter
+# Week 35: 🐐 Goat Counter

 Never thought this would happen — I was at the gym 🏋️ when I got a message saying my Cloudflare quota was maxed out… all because of the little PV counter I built [earlier](/fe/2025/08/18/pv). 😅